rksin8/data-analysis-portfolio/README.md

 # Data Analysis Project Portfolio

 Hi!
-I'm **[Your Name]**, a passionate Data Analyst with experience in extracting insights from complex datasets and building actionable reports.
+I'm **Ranjeet Singh**, a passionate Data Analyst with experience in extracting insights from complex datasets and building actionable reports.

 This repository contains a collection of my data analysis projects showcasing my skills in: